Florida truck accident attorneys

 3. Tell your side of the story to the responding police officer

 The officer will likely want to ask you what happened.
 Give them the facts, not your opinion, and don’t try to guess what happened if you can’t remember.
 Also, never say anything that could be construed as admitting fault.
-If you do, the officer will include that statement in their report, making it very difficult for you to obtain full compensation.
+If you do, the officer will include that statement in their report, making it very difficult for you to obtain total compensation.

 4. Gather evidence at the scene